RLGym/rlgym.github.io/docs/tutorials/self_play.md

 >>> env.close()
 ```

 Now we want to spawn a second agent that we control by enabling self-play.
-When we do this, RLGym will expect us to provide 2 actions, and we expect it will give us 2 rewards and 2 observations.
+When we do this, RLGym will expect us to provide 2 actions, and we expect it will give us 2 rewards and 2 observations at each step.
+Let's see how this changes the shape of our rewards and observations.
 ```python
 >>> import rlgym
 >>> import numpy as np